 I called those two departments, and once I got through, things started moving forward.

-The first hospital, once I reached their Patient Experience department, they were able to reach out and confirm that the information I had faxed in had actually gone through and that now, finally Charity Care had all the information they needed, and my application was being processed.
+At the first hospital, once I reached the Patient Experience department, they were able to reach out and confirm that the information I had faxed in had actually gone through and that now, finally, Charity Care had all the information they needed, and my application was being processed.

 One final insult